- 1 of 3 Photos | View More Photos

 For other homeowners, backyard cottages are an opportunity for small-scale entrepreneurship.

-"Over the last four years, we've had really wonderful guests who have appreciated the space," DiPalma says.
+"Over the past four years, we've had really wonderful guests who have appreciated the space," DiPalma said.

 Sometimes, the need for more space is just a need for . more space.

 "So many people are working from home," said Gayle Zalduondo, principal of the Miami-based Cabin Fever, which sells prefab cabins.
 "Rather than going offsite, they're adding a cabin.
 People need more space, but they're not comfortable upsizing to a larger house, especially in this economy."

 Some of her customers want a guest house, while others are artists, musicians and independent service providers -- from freelance graphic designers to massage therapists.

 Unlike the fully outfitted miniature homes being used for rental properties and mother-in-law quarters, small backyard cabins without kitchens and bathrooms do not require permits in many states.

 "We have a model you can build in a weekend," said Zalduondo.
 "It comes flat-packed.
 It's tight and weather-proofed and you don't even need to pour a full slab.
 You can just prepare a lightweight foundation and put the cabin on top of it."

 Seattle resident Isaac Vicknair pioneered a new kind of off-the-grid, backyard living in his quest for affordable housing.
 He builds simple 8-by-8-foot sheds in exchange for free rent in them for three to six months after completion.